 “It’s easy and you’re getting all the good stuff from the Mediterranean diet,” he says.
 “All the fruit, vegies and legumes.
 Plus, you’ll get more fibre, which helps you to feel full.

 “Just make sure to avoid processed vegan foods or too much cheese if you’re doing vegetarian.
 If you do that a few days a week, I think you can lose a lot of weight.”

 Some of the many (many) benefits of a Mediterranean diet

-• A study in BMJ found that eating a Mediterranean diet for a year can boost the types of gut bacteria linked to “healthy” ageing, while reducing those associated with harmful inflammation.
+1. A study in BMJ found that eating a Mediterranean diet for a year can boost the types of gut bacteria linked to “healthy” ageing while reducing those associated with inflammation.

-• Research from Greece found that adults who closely followed the Mediterranean diet were 47% less likely to develop heart disease over a 10-year period compared to adults who didn’t follow the diet.
+4. Research from Greece found adults who followed the Mediterranean diet were 47% less likely to develop heart disease over a decade compared to those who didn’t follow the diet.

 5. Research from the University of East Anglia, UK, found that sticking to a diet rich in fruit, veg, nuts, olive oil and fish could slow down bone loss in people with osteoporosis.

 6. A study in Frontiers in Nutrition revealed that people eating a Mediterranean diet experienced slowed rates of cognitive decline and improved cognitive function.

 Looking for more info on eating a healthy diet?
 Check out this advice from Hay on making the switch to a plant-based diet, these expert tips from dietitian Susie Burrell on losing weight the right way, and this research that’ll help you get off that lose/gain weight train.
 We also explore the question: can you eat to beat type 2 diabetes?